Laguna Hills, California Military Divorce Attorney

 Before a court may award military members or their wives a divorce, it must have “jurisdiction” or the authority to hear the case.
 Generally, a person’s place of residence determines the court’s jurisdiction over them.
 However, for military personnel, the place of legal residency may serve as the court of jurisdiction, even if the service member is deployed elsewhere.

-Why is a military divorce different?
+Why is a Military Divorce Different?

 California mandates a six-month waiting time before you may file for a military divorce.
 We could start this process if you were deployed outside of the state.
+Military divorce involves various factors, including:

 • Military spousal support